Es otro mundo. El mundo que da miedo.

 Everyone seemed to be enjoying their freedom responsibly-

 What a beautiful day

 It’s all a matter of perspective.

-Maria’s home story was written in her room in Berlin.
+Maria’s home story was written in April 2020 in her room in Berlin.

 If I am granted further years of life, I will tell you that of this period, composed of long days that are all the same, I could remember only this.
 Burnt milk.